-The marketing discovery process often unearths nuggets of gold that we roll into a content strategy.
-Our team members use this discovery time to home in on how their areas of expertise can help reach your goals.
+The marketing discovery process often unearths nuggets of gold that we include in the content strategy.
+Our team members use this discovery time to home in on how their tactical areas of expertise can be employed to achieve your goals.
 When we discuss that list above, we listen for:

-- Messaging that informs the look and feel of a website and other digital assets.
+- Language that guides us on the look and feel of a website and other digital assets

 Content strategy and content marketing

-Some people use the phrases “content strategy” and “content marketing” interchangeably – but, while they do cross over sometimes and inform each other, they are different.
+Some people use the phrases “content strategy” and “content marketing” interchangeably – but, while they inform each other, they are different.

 A marketing content strategy is the game plan we create, follow and adjust for a company.
 It governs the actions we take in regard to content.
 We implement the strategy via ongoing content marketing.